-After this secondary stage a prolonged latest period frequently occurs.
+After this secondary stage a prolonged latent period frequently occurs.
 A latent period is a time during which there are no symptoms or obvious signs of disease.

 A tertiary (third) stage may occur in up to 30% of untreated individuals after a latent period which may be many years.
 In some cases the disease may involve the brain and spinal cord (neurosyphilis), or the heart and blood vessels (cardiovascular syphilis), producing severe complications, disability and even death.